cnnrrss/es-kit/docs/Plan.md

 - Migrate docs via bulk operations
   - Read all the docs in the old index (copy) to the new index
   - Do a scan on the source index and bulk import to the target index.
 Use [scrolling](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html#request-body-search-scroll).
-    - Require some form of bucketing because scoll may hold on to segments.
+    - Require some form of bucketing because scroll may hold on to segments.
     - Bulk is risky with few nodes
 - Change the index alias.
 Now all queries are served by the target index.
 - Turn off double writing.